MagnusLevein/Temac/MANUAL.md

 <strong>{</strong><em>variable parameters ...</em><strong>}</strong>
 </pre>

-As was mentioned earlier, this syntax accepts the first character of the variable name to be almost anything – any illegal character is transcoded to a `_0000_` expression (i.e. four uppercase hexadecimal digits, surronded by underscores).
+As noted earlier, the first character of the variable name in a `{...}` expression may be almost any character.
+If it is not allowed in regular variable names, it will be transcoded to the form `_0000_` (a four-digit uppercase hexadecimal Unicode codepoint, surrounded by underscores).

-#### String constants and numbers
+#### String Constants and Numbers
 In most cases, string constants (`"..."`) can be used instead of varibles.
-A number can be written without quotation marks, but is still stored as a string constant (and any leading zeros are stored too).
-Temac has no 'numeric' data type.
+A number can be written without quotation marks, but is still stored as a string.
+Leading zeros are preserved.
+Temac does not have a separate numeric data type.

 <pre>
 <:=<strong>"Hello, World!"</strong>>